-Tom Hall started in the law at the Central Law Courts and as the Magistrates’ associate which involved him being in court on a daily basis supervising proceedings and assisting the Magistrates with matters ranging from parking offences to willful murder.
+Tom Hall started in the law at the Perth Central Law Courts and as the Magistrates’ associate which involved him being in court on a daily basis supervising proceedings and assisting the Magistrates with matters ranging from parking offences to willful murder.

 Tom’s experience in Court encouraged him to take up the study of law.
 He graduated in 2000 with a Bachelor of Laws from Murdoch University.

-Tom developed a preference for technical work which motivated him to begin working in commercial law, Wills and estates.
+Tom developed a preference for technical legislative work which motivated him to begin working in commercial law, Wills and estates.

 Since about 2002 Tom has practised in commercial law, including property, revenue law (duties, payroll tax, capital gains tax, income tax and GST), superannuation, trusts, corporations and partnerships.
 He also provides advice in respect to employment law, Wills and estate planning.

 He has also advised clients on international tax problems and superannuation structures.
-Tom drafts self managed superannuation fund deeds as well as other commercial documents.
+Tom drafts self managed superannuation fund trust deeds as well as other commercial documents.

-Tom has written a number of opinions on tax and revenue matters pertaining to problems that often arise in family businesses and superannuation legislation.
+Tom has written numerous opinions on tax and revenue matters pertaining to problems that often arise in small business entities and superannuation legislation.